felsokning/PowerShell/README.md

 # PowerShell
 This repo contains PowerShell scripts Id've written over time to accomplish tasks.

+## Get-ConnectedIpAddressesRegions.ps1
+(Designed for Linux.)
+Finds the IP addresses that machine is connected to and then attempts to find the geo-location information of the IP address via [geoiplookup](https://linux.die.net/man/1/geoiplookup).

 ## Get-UsernameFromSid.ps1
 This script attempts to resolve the given SID to a username.